 musical group with financial need as verified by the FAFSA form.
 Deadline is March

 EC029.
 SHERYL CROW SCHOOL OF VISUAL & PERFORMING ARTS.
-Open to students who are pursuing a degree from the School of Visual and Performing Arts.
+Open to students who are pursuing a degree from the College of Arts and Media.
 Applicants must have a GPA of 2.5 or higher and verified financial need.
 Applications are available in the Department of Theater and Dance, (573) 651-2149.
 Deadline is March 1.

 EG028.
 HOMER GILBERT ENDOWED SCHOLARSHIP.
 Awarded to a student majoring in Music.
 Must have 3.0 cumulative GPA in all areas of study.
 Deadline is March 1.